Beyond Prices and Quantities: Greening Policies Under Sectoral Reforms in Argentina

 To assess if these estimates are significant, figure 4 shows the results of a series of placebo studies by iteratively applying the SCM to estimate the effect of the treatments in every country in the donor pool.
 In other words, the placebo studies create synthetic controls for each of these countries and estimate the relative breaks after 2006 and after 2015.
 The grey lines show the placebo countries, while the black line represents Argentina, the actual treated country.

 Considering the placebo test, the causal effect of the narrow policy of 2006 is statistically insignificant (p-value = 0.56), meaning that this measure had a null effect on pushing a higher penetration of wind and solar energies in the mix.
-Yet, considering the enactment of the broad policy in 2015, Argentina lies at the edge of the null distribution (p-value = 0.08).
-In other words, it would be unlikely to see a treatment as large by chance alone.
+Yet, considering the enactment of the broad policy in 2015, Argentina’s trajectory is the most unusual one (p-value = 0.08).
+In other words, this result suggests that the evolution of solar and wind energies in Argentina was not random.

 Additional robustness tests for the second treatment are shown in figures 5 to 7.
 Figure 5 displays a placebo “in time” test, where the treatment is established two years before the actual treatment.
-The trajectory of the synthetic control for the placebo years 2013-2015 do not start diverging from those of Argentina until after 2017 and not earlier, which further reinforces the impression that there was a structural break in production of solar and wind energies after the law 27,191.
+The trajectory of the synthetic control for the placebo years 2013-2015 do not start diverging from those of Argentina until after 2017 and not earlier.

 Figure 6 shows the results with an alternative sample for the donor pool, comprised only by Latin American countries.
 Restricting the donor pool is not a problem: the treatment effect is comparable (6.6%) and is statistically signiﬁcant (p-value = 0.1).
 Finally, figure 7 displays the results of a “leave-one-out” robustness check where every single country is iteratively dropped at a time from the donor pool.
-The results remain robust to the omission of single countries from the donor pool.
+The results remain significant after dropping each unit from the pool.

 Overall, the SCM results show that only those policies that were implemented in parallel to additional reforms of the electricity sector led to significant penetration of renewable energies in the mix of the country.